paradigmxyz/reth/book/run/pruning.md

 ### Pruned

 Different parts take up different amounts of disk space.
-If pruned fully, these are the total freed space you'll get:
+If pruned fully, this is the total freed space you'll get, per part:

 | Part               | Size  |
 |--------------------|-------|